MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/advanced-product-fields-for-woocommerce/readme.txt

 = What are the system or server requirements? =

- You'll need WooCommerce 3.4.0 or higher, WordPress 4.7 or higher, and PHP 5.6 or higher to make this plugin work.
+ You'll need WooCommerce 3.6.0 or higher, WordPress 4.7 or higher, and PHP 5.6 or higher to make this plugin work.

 == Changelog ==

+= 1.6.4 =
+ * Improvement: started redesigning the admin fields, beginning with new field icons.
+ * Other: add rate link.
+ * Other: tested compatibility with WordPress 6.4 (beta release).

 = 1.6.3 =
  * Other: declare compatibility with the upcoming WooCommerce HPOS update.